naudo/lectures/pgsql.md

 postgres=#
 ````

 Yea, we now have database access and are inside of postgres!
+Feel free to write
+some queries to play around with it

 ### Creating a DB